telerik/blazor-docs/components/treeview/overview.md

 			Text = "Project",
 			ParentIdValue = null,
 			HasChildren = true,
-			Page = "one", //the URL to navigate to
+			Page = "one" //the URL to navigate to
-			Expanded = true
 		});

 		items.Add(new TreeItem()